Help Shape Our Mobility Strategy

 I live on West 27th Street NV.
 A few months ago we heard that our street was to be widened or in some way modified.
 Is this a possibility and is it included the City's Mobility Strategy?

-Ross Spooner asked over 2 years ago
+Ross Spooner asked almost 3 years ago

 Hello, and thank you for your question.
 The Mobility Strategy provides long-range strategic direction to guide decision-making for future mobility throughout the community.
 From this, specific corridor and area planning will follow a process where residents will have opportunity for input.
 What you may be referring to is that the City is undertaking surveying work on W 27th Street for a water main replacement that will be occurring later in 2022.
 Notifications of this work will be circulated to residents in the area when dates are determined.